nicoakes/RainRadarrNZ/README.md

 3. Click on **Add Integration** and search for **RainRadar**.
 4. Follow the prompts to complete the setup.

+5. 2.
+Add the Integration to configuration.yaml
+If your integration does not support UI-based configuration, you can configure it manually in the configuration.yaml file.
+Based on the constants in your const.py, the configuration might look like this:

+base_url: The URL to fetch radar images.
+image_dir: The directory where radar images will be saved.

 ### Configuration Options
 - **Base URL**: The URL from which to fetch the rain radar images.
 Default is `https://www.metservice.com/publicData/rainRadar/image/Christchurch/300K/`.
 - **Timezone**: The timezone to use for timestamps.
 Default is `Pacific/Auckland`.